nbidler/hashing-nics-cpsc535/README.md

 This  project is about reading a fairly small number of distinct Network Interface Controllers (NICs), each being a 6-digit number in hexadecimal, and deciding which digit among the six gives the best balanced distribution of the NICs.

-<b>Essentially, the objective is to find an algorithm to functions like a Bucket Sort, such that when inputs are evenly distributed, any non-insertion operations have an average O(n) time class.</b>
+<b>Essentially, the objective is to find an algorithm that functions similarly to a Bucket Sort, such that when inputs are evenly distributed in a hash table with chaining, any non-insertion operations have an average O(n) time class.</b>

 Also, please note that the naming conventions for the different hash tables is "HashTable<digit><network number>" - so the hash table based on the second digits of the third network would be "HashTable23"